Seen in 2012; thestatue of Jackie Robinson and Pee Wee Reese is at the right | |

 Maimonides Park served as the Mets' alternate training site in 2020 when theCOVID-19 pandemic forced the cancellation of theMinor League Baseball campaign and the shortening of theMajor League Baseball season.[11]

-As part of the restructuring of Minor League Baseball over the 2020–21 offseason, it was announced the Cyclones would continue to operate in the Mets farm system, now their High-A team playing in the newHigh-A East.
+As part of the restructuring of Minor League Baseball over the 2020–21 offseason, it was announced that the Cyclones would continue to operate in the Mets farm system, now their High-A team playing in the newHigh-A East.

-In February 2017, theNew York Cosmos officially announced they would host their home games at Maimonides Park for the2017 NASL season.[12]
+TheNew York Cosmos hosted their home games at Maimonides Park for the2017 NASL season.[12]
 The Cosmos had previously used Maimonides Park as a home field: once for a regular season match against theOttawa Fury[13] and once for a post season match against theFort Lauderdale Strikers,[14] both in 2015.
-The NASL cancelled its 2018 season, and the Cosmos later announced they will move toMitchel Athletic Complex inNassau County for their 2019 home games.
+The NASL cancelled its 2018 season, and the Cosmos later announced they would move toMitchel Athletic Complex inNassau County for their 2019 home games.

-On January 19, 2024, it was announced that newUSL Championship expansion sideBrooklyn FC planned to play home matches at Maimonides Park for their inaugural 2025 season.[15]
-On February 10, 2024, Brooklyn FC announced that it had been granted an additional expansion side in the new first-division women's leagueUSL Super League, to begin play at Maimonides Park for the 2024 season.[16]
+On January 19, 2024, it was announced that then-USL League One-hopeful expansion sideBrooklyn FC planned to play home matches at Maimonides Park for their inaugural 2025 season, which would then be pushed back tothe 2026 USL Championship season as they then looked to jointhe league one tier higher one year later.[15][16][17][18]
+Brooklyn FC was granted an additional expansion side in the new first-division women's leagueUSL Super League, to begin play at Maimonides Park for the 2024 season, after playing their fall half of the season atCommisso Soccer Stadium.[19][20]

 TheBrooklyn Bolts played their home games at Maimonides Park during the 2014 and 2015Fall Experimental Football League seasons before folding.
 The football field was positioned in the outfield.